arrozconcurry/mediaranker-oauth/README.md

 Build your project using _branches_, with at least _one branch_ per wave.
 As you finish a wave merge the changes into the main branch.
 You shall submit one pull request at the end once you are complete.

+For this project, you should use [the instructor version of MediaRanker](https://github.com/Ada-C7/instructor-media-ranker).

 ## Wave 1: Authentication via OAuth

 Following the steps in the Textbook curriculum, add OAuth to your Media Ranker Application and enable a user to log in.